Skip to content

 How the Blogs Feed the Files

 Each blog post is a working record of a problem encountered, a pattern tested, and a conclusion reached.
-Some are conceptual.
-Some are deeply practical.
-Some turned out to be wrong and were corrected in later posts — those corrections are noted.
+Some are conceptual, while others are deeply practical.
+Over time, certain approaches have been —where a better solution has emerged, I’ve noted the update in the .

-The blogs feed the skill files.
-The skill files feed better AI outputs.
-The goal is a loop that keeps improving — and that any maker can enter at any point.
+The blogs feed the skill files, and the skill files lead to higher-quality AI outputs.
+The goal is a loop of continuous improvement that any maker can enter at any point.

-The full archive is on the Blogs page.
-Use the search to find what you need.
+The full archive is on the Use the search to find what you need.

 Want to print your doc?